aws-ia/terraform-aws-globalnetwork/README.md

 segment of the variables.tf file.
 They will be used for tagging throughout the solution.

 # **Conclusion**

-In conclusion, this solution was designed and built to reduce the time it takes to go from decision to deploying a network on AWS.

-A customer can choose to deploy a global network or a network that is specific to a single AWS Region.
-The network you deploy is directly related to the knobs and switches that you have turned within the solution.

-Please have fun with this solution and feel free to provide feedback where necessary.

-# **Conclusion**

-In conclusion, this solution was designed and built to reduce the time it takes to go from decision to deploying a network on AWS.
+In conclusion, this solution is designed and built to reduce the time it takes to go from decision to deploy a globally meshed transit gateway network on AWS.

-A customer can choose to deploy a global network or a network that is specific to a single AWS Region.
+A customer can choose to deploy a globally meshed transit gateway network or a single transit gateway that is specific to a single AWS Region.
 The network you deploy is directly related to the knobs and switches that you have turned within the solution.